 Training Bichon Frises typically goes well because of the breed’s high intelligence.
 They love to learn tricks and do well with crate training to prevent accidents in the home.
 Males are considered particularly easy to train.

 Appearance and Grooming

 Bichon Frises typically stand between 9 and 12 inches high at the shoulder and weigh between 7 and 12 pounds.
 Their bodies are short and sturdy, with broad chests and long necks.
-Their dark eyes, nose and lips stand out in contrast to their white or slightly cream-colored coats, giving give them the appearance of always being alert and inquisitive.
+Their dark eyes, nose, and lips stand out in contrast to their white or slightly cream-colored coats, giving give them the appearance of always being alert and curious.

 Bichon Frises are great dogs for allergy sufferers because they have hair rather than fur.
-The hair is always growing, which means frequent grooming but no shedding.
-They are not entirely non-allergenic because, like all dogs, they still produce allergy-causing dander, but the effect is greatly reduced.
+The coat is always growing, which means frequent grooming but no shedding.
+They are not entirely non-allergenic because, like all dogs, they still produce allergy-causing dander, but the effect is significantly reduced.